SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 ## Modern, industrialized military brings increased fighting power
 England's unification efforts allowed the country to gather a huge competitive advantage over other, less-developed nation-states.

-"The advanced technology of steam engines and machine-made tools gave Europe decisive economic and military advantages."
+New industrialized technology made the military much better: "the advanced technology of steam engines and machine-made tools gave Europe decisive economic and military advantages."
 (Kennedy Ch.
-4)
+4) This took place because of two central reasons: